High Risk →

 Execute the current line and pause at the first line inside any called function.

-Part of the Mcp Debugger MCP server.
-Enforce policies on this tool with Intercept, the open-source MCP proxy.
+Part of the Mcp Debugger server.

 AI agents invoke debugger_step_into to trigger processes or run actions in Mcp Debugger.
 Execute operations can have side effects beyond the immediate call -- triggering builds, sending notifications, or starting workflows.
 Rate limits and argument validation are essential to prevent runaway execution.

 debugger_step_into can trigger processes with real-world consequences.
 An uncontrolled agent might start dozens of builds, send mass notifications, or kick off expensive compute jobs.
-Intercept enforces rate limits and validates arguments to keep execution within safe bounds.
+PolicyLayer enforces rate limits and validates arguments to keep execution within safe bounds.

 Execute tools trigger processes.
 Rate-limit and validate arguments to prevent unintended side effects.